-• Introduce the sponge, attached to the pipette sponge holder extension, into the proximal rectal lumen (in touch with the rectal walls).
-Hold (or leave) sponge in place for 2 minutes.
-Remove the sponge and place it into the appropriate collection tube.
+- PK and PD samples should be collected by, introducing the swab into the proximal rectal lumen (in touch with the rectal walls).
+Hold (or leave) swab in place for 2 minutes.
+Remove the swab and place it into the appropriate collection tube. - Microbiome samples should be collected by introducing the swab into the rectal lumen and rotating several times over the lateral wall.